-Jean Marc is the owner of La tienda de Cartuchos in Los Boliches, Fuengirola.
+Jean Marc is the owner of the Ink Shop – Tienda de Cartuchos in Fuengirola

-This year Fuengirola surpassed Torremolinos, the vacation city of all cities in the Malaga area.
+Fuengirola has surpassed Torremolinos, the vacation city of all cities in the Malaga area in amount of visiting tourists.
 Fuengirola seems to have gotten it all.
 The best beaches, the young party people, the senior citizens at winter time and everything in between, from temporary golf players, the Spanish people and foreigners who settle with a career.

 Jean Marc is a jazz musician with the piano as his instrument.
 He has semi-divorced with his passion to follow the living, his shop.
 He puts a lot of energy into what he does.
 So what he does, he does it full heartedly and for a reason.
 With 30% foreigners in town Fuengirola needs a man like Jean Marc – someone that’s speaks fluently several languages and is willing to give you “more for the bucks”.
 If you’ve lived in the area for a while, you learn that the Spaniards don’t have the sevice minded approach in their veins.